The Star Diaries: Adaptations

 In 1965 a Polish TV film Professor Zazul was released, director Marek Nowicki.

-German-language adaptations of several voyages taken by Ijon Tichy exist.
-In 2001 and 2002, two independent short films were made, running about 15 minutes each, directed by Dennis Jacobsen, Randa Chahoud, and Oliver Jahn (Jahn also played the main character Ijon Tichy), with Nora Tschirner starring as the female hologram.
-In 2006, the same team produced a miniseries called Ijon Tichy: Raumpilot for German TV, with 6 episodes of 15 minutes each again, which premiered March 2007 on ZDF.
+In 2001 and 2002, two german independent short films were made, running about 15 minutes each, directed by Dennis Jacobsen, Randa Chahoud, and Oliver Jahn (Jahn also played the main character Ijon Tichy), with Nora Tschirner starring as a female hologram.
+In 2006, the same team produced a miniseries called Ijon Tichy: Raumpilot for German TV, containing of 6 episodes of 15 length, which premiered March 2007 on ZDF.
 A second series of 8 episodes followed in 2011.

 Theater in Quarantine and Sinking Ship Productions adapted "The Seventh Voyage", in which Tichy gets stuck in a time loop, into a work of streaming theater during the COVID-19 pandemic.
 The piece was created by director Jonathan Levin, playwright Josh Luxenberg, and performer Joshua William Gelb.
-The adaption, titled The 7th Voyage of Egon Tichy, was live-streamed twice on July 30, 2020 and posted on YouTube.
+The adaption, titled The 7th Voyage of Egon Tichy, was live-streamed twice on July 30, 2020, and posted on YouTube.
 It made use of Gelb's closet to represent Tichy's spaceship, and Gelb performed live with pre-recorded images of himself.

-The Seventh Voyage is also the base of the science fiction comedy film Pokój ("Room") by Krzysztof Jankowski premiered on February 5, 2021 online (VoD).
+The Seventh Voyage is also the basis of Pokój ("Room"), a comedy film by Krzysztof Jankowski premiered on February 5, 2021.
 In the film Tichy (Wojciech Solarz) was going to announce a protest against the weaponizing the "spacetime warper" at the Panslavic Parliament, but he was seized by the antagonists and a new weapon was tested upon him.
 A side effect of the weapon is the multiplication of Tichy.
-However instead of taking an advantage of this for an escape, Tichy starts to argue with his clones, leading to comic situations similar to these in "The Seventh Voyage".
+Instead of taking an advantage of this for an escape, Tichy starts to argue with his clones, leading to comic situations similar to these in "The Seventh Voyage".

-"The Eleventh Voyage" was a base of the 1999 Futurama episode 0105 "Fear of a Bot Planet".
+"The Eleventh Voyage" was a basis of the 1999 Futurama episode "Fear of a Bot Planet".

 In Lem's story Ijon Tichy crash-lands on a planet populated with human-hating robots, so he disguises himself as a robot.
 Eventually he finds out that all robots are in fact disguised humans.
 The story in Futurama loosely uses the plot trick of the planet of human-hating robots.

 "The Fourteenth Voyage" was rendered as an animation film in the Soviet Union in 1985.
 Produced by Azerbaijanfilm in Russian language, this 10-minute film was titled From the Diaries of Ijon Tichy.
 A Voyage to Enteropia (Из дневников Ийона Тихого. Путешествие на Интеропию).
 Its screenwriter and director is Russian animator Gennady Tischchenko.